Event Videography by Allen Nichols

 - Training for the Big Event: lifting weights, running, pushups, rehearsing

-- Coming and Going: Car, motorcycle, airplane, boats, skateboard, horse, dog, person walking toward, person walking away
+- Coming and Going: Car, motorcycle, airplane, boats, skateboard, horse, dog, a person walking toward, a person walking away

 - Hot Shots: Fire, smoke, fireworks, sparks, explosions (humans love seeing fire)

 - Driving: Drive-by, backseat point-of-view